gammu/gammu/docs/develop/python/gammu.rst

    .. method:: GetNextSMS(Folder, Start, Location)

       Reads next (or first if start set) SMS message.
-This might befaster for some phones than using L{GetSMS} for each message.
+This might befaster for some phones than using :meth:`GetSMS` for each message.

       :param Folder: Folder where to read entry (0 is emulated flat memory)
       :type Folder: int